-The key takeaways from the paper are that:
+The key takeaways from the white paper are that:

 - The uneasy dynamic of skills versus academic education has been endemic in the UK because of the structure of education and class contexts.
 However, both vocational and academic education include elements of skills training and academic learning.

 - The skills deficit is entrenched in the UK, with 40% of workers either under or overqualified for their jobs, 60% of employers saying they cannot attract employees with the skills they need and 11.7 million people in the UK lacking essential digital skills.

 - Business, particularly in the innovation and technology sectors, cannot grow unless there are sufficient skills in the UK.
 However, the country is still impeded by high numbers of unskilled workers, constraints on immigration and regional economic disparities.

 - Skills raise productivity levels which have a direct impact on economic growth and are intrinsically linked to what L&W call the ‘five pillars of productivity’.
 However, research points to a need to improve the labour market alongside skills training.

 - Skills help social mobility by offering better life chances and wages.
 These individual benefits impact community wellbeing and the economy through increased spending power.
 Skills are essential to a vision of inclusive citizenship in economic growth.